06-preetinder/napolean-web/README.md

 3. **Check Output First**: Open the JSON file to see what data looks like before generating graphs

-4. **Use --napleon-mode**: It adds fun Napoleon-themed messages that make the crawl more engaging
+4. **Use --napoleon-mode**: It adds fun Napoleon-themed messages that make the crawl more engaging

 5. **Explore the Graphs**: The HTML visualizations are interactive—zoom, pan, and click on nodes!